cadwiki/cadwiki-nuget-examples/README.md

 ![NotFound](./App/screenshots/automated-debug-4-CadDevTools-SelectCAD.png)

 The box will be populated with a few locations of AutoCAD.
 Choose an existing location or 'Browse' to a new location.
+Click Green Okay.
 ![NotFound](./App/screenshots/automated-debug-5-CadDevTools-Select-AutoCAD-location.png)

-Click Green Okay.
+On CadDevTools screen, Click 'Newest'.
 ![NotFound](./App/screenshots/automated-debug-6-CadDevTools-Newest.png)

-On CadDevTools screen, Click 'Newest'.
+AutoCAD will launch.
 ![NotFound](./App/screenshots/automated-debug-7-CadDevTools-AutoCAD-Launch.png)

 This will load the most recently built .dll in the _v subfolder of the current .exe's bin folder.